aiderpro/cPanel-python_new/replit.md

 ## Overview

-This is a full-stack web application for managing domains and SSL certificates.
+This is a full-stack web application for managing domains and SSL certificates on Linux servers.
 The application provides a dashboard interface for adding, viewing, and managing domains with their SSL certificate status.
-It features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.
+It features a modern React frontend with a Node.js/Express backend that integrates with Python scripts for actual domain and SSL management using nginx and acme.sh.

 ## System Architecture